CrystalxxD/Preliminary_Software_Engineering_Assessment_Task_2/PROJECT_DOCUMENTATION.md

 - Analyse the performance of your program against the key use-cases you identified.
 The game successfully handles core use cases (exploration, combat, progression) but could improve boss fight mechanics and inventory depth.

 - Assess the quality of your code in terms of readability, structure, and maintainability.
  Modular OOP structure, clear methods, and separation of concerns.

 - Explain the improvements that should be made in the next stage of development.
 Adding GUI, maybe better combat if have time

+# Sprint 4
+## Design
+### Enhancemnts:
+- Adding GUI to improve User Experience
+- Adding Images for different enemies
+- Adding a better Combat System
+- Title Page background
+---
+Write a brief explanation of how these enhancements or features could integrate with existing code - how will you approach it?
+I would first change main.py and add more files so that I can add the GUI in using pygame.
+Then I'll add stronger attacks for the bossess and then I'll aadd Images and make a good format for it.
+After I'll add the Title Background.
+---
+## Review
+1. Evaluate how effectively your project meets the functional and non-functional requirements defined in your planning.

+2. Analyse the performance of your program against the key use-cases you identified.

+3. Assess the quality of your code in terms of readability, structure, and maintainability.

+4. Explain the improvements that should be made in the next stage of development.

+---
+## Evaluation of System